StephenDev0/StikDebug/user-manual.md

    ```
 7. JitterBugPair will generate a **pairing file** with the extension `.mobiledevicepairing`.
 8. **Transfer the pairing file** to your iOS device using your preferred method.
 For best results, compress the file into a .zip folder first.

-> [!TIP]
-> When using cloud storage, the file extension might change (usually to .txt).
-It is always recommended to zip your pairing file before transferring it.
-StikJIT only accepts `.mobiledevicepairing` or `.plist` files.

 ---